alfizari/Nightreign-Corrupt-Save-Fixer-PC/README.md

 # Nightreign-Corrupt-Save-Fixer-PC
 Attempts to fix corrupt Elden ring Nightreign saves for PC version

+Also fixes when the game crashes when loading a save

 For saves after the DLC release

 #  How to use: